 I am a coffee addict and due to me spending so much time in coffee shops I have been wanting to do a little series of posts for a while about independent and particularly pretty cafes.
 However I keep putting off the idea because the beauty of local businesses is that they are individual and unique, but it means that it will only be helpful to a small group of people in the local area that can try it.
 I have decided I am going to look past this though and actually start writing about what’s around me, as I enjoy taking photos/writing about my experiences and my recommendation may help a few people.
-Pre warning: this is going to be an extremely photo heavy post so make sure to read the captions.
+We are starting today with Yay Coffee.

 For anyone unfamiliar, ‘Yay coffee’ is an independent coffee shop in Scarborough.
 It has been open for over a year however I only tried it for the first time last week after a recommendation from a friend.
 As soon as I walked in I knew I needed to go back with my camera and take some photos… Everywhere you look seems like a perfect photo opportunity!
 I even love how it is not in a conventional location and to get to it you have to go down some steps, it almost makes it seem secretive.
 However the only thing I would note is it may be hard to access if you struggle with mobility because you have to go down some pretty steep steps to enter the cafe.